 Globalization Core (for any BI major) provides a selection of courses on globalization issues.
 It will have a language requirement (passing at the second year level) and a collection of international business/policy courses.
 Students in this option are encouraged to demonstrate at least three months residence in a non-English speaking country, which may be met by one semester of study abroad.
 While abroad, involvements in the Innovation team projects will be “virtual,” but will be required.

 UCCS is an NCA accredited university.
 BI degrees have been designed to be consistent with the appropriate specialized accreditation guidelines of AACSB or ABET.
 The College of Business is AACSB accredited so the BI in Business carries that automatically.
-However, no program can be ABET accredited until it graduates its first class of students and applies for ABET review.
-When that is granted accreditation would be retroactive to the class reviewed.
+The BI in CS and the BI in EE are both ABET accredited.
+(These are the only fields in engineering for which ABET offers accreditation.)
 Note that the business cross-disciplinary core requires at least college algebra.

 Cross-Discipline Core – Business (15 Credits)